MetaFam/mimis/README.md

 Mïmisbrunnr
 ===========

-Mïmis is a composed filesystem built from a DAG constructed by walking the path from the root and building a set of paths to search.
+Mïmis is a composable filesystem built by walking a path from the root and building a render tree which is either evaluated to provide content or summarized to provide context.

 ## Conventions

 ### No Parent Reference

-All locations in the filesystem tree are intended to have all coherent paths for the location resolve.
+All locations in the filesystem tree are intended to resolve for all coherent paths.
 So, for example, all of the following resolve to the same location:

 * `/book/by/Ursula K. LeGuinn/The Dispossessed/`
 * `/book/by/LeGuinn/The Dispossessed/`